Dak Prescott Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Season Stats

-- Prescott has thrown for 3,170 yards (264.2 ypg) to lead Dallas, completing 69% of his passes and collecting 23 touchdown passes and eight interceptions this season.
+- Prescott has thrown for 3,170 yards (264.2 ypg) to lead Dallas, completing 69% of his passes and recording 23 touchdown passes and eight interceptions this season.

-- He also has 91 rushing yards on 30 carries with one touchdown, averaging 7.6 yards per game.
+- He's tacked on 91 rushing yards on 30 carries and one rushing touchdown, averaging 7.6 yards per game.

-- The Cowboys have called a pass in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
+- The Cowboys have thrown the ball in 58.3% of their plays from scrimmage this year while running the ball 41.7% of the time.
 This offensive attack ranks third in the NFL in points scored.

 - Prescott accounts for 51.3% of his team's red zone plays, with 58 of his 416 pass attempts coming from inside the opponent's 20-yard line.